An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Women who are obese have an increased risk for ovarian cancer.

 Women with a strong family history of ovarian or related cancers should discuss preventive strategies with their providers.

 Screening for BRCA Genetic Mutations

-Guidelines from the U.S. Preventive Services Task Force (USPSTF) recommend BRCA screening for women at high risk for ovarian cancer due to persona or family history.
+Guidelines from the U.S. Preventive Services Task Force (USPSTF) recommend BRCA screening for women at high risk for ovarian cancer due to personal or family history.
 The USPSTF does not recommend routine genetic screening or testing in women whose family history does not suggest BRCA mutations.
 Having several first-degree or second-degree relatives who have had breast, ovarian, fallopian tube, or peritoneal cancers is an indication of risk.
+Having a male family member with breast cancer is also an indication of risk.

 Your provider can screen you using a questionnaire that evaluates your family and personal medical history, and other factors.
 If your provider decides you are at risk, you may be referred to a genetic counselor who can review your history and discuss with you whether you should be tested for the BRCA1 and BRCA2 mutations, or for other genetic mutations that may be present and are also associated with increased risks.